Tag Archives: Carla Gugino

 Kathryn Newton stars as Lisa Swallows and Cole Sprouse as The Creature in a Focus Features release.
 Credit: Michele K. Short / © 2023 FOCUS FEATURES LLC.

 But everything changes one dark and stormy night in the fall of 1989.
 After being humiliated, Lisa makes a desperate and heartfelt wish—to be with the young man in the world beyond.
-When a monstrous-looking corpse, played by Cole Sprouse, turns up the following evening, Lisa realizes a cosmic misunderstanding happened.
+When a monstrous-looking corpse, played by Cole Sprouse, turns up the following evening, Lisa realizes a cosmic misunderstanding has happened.

 Still, she feels obligated to help the poor soul regain his humanity, and she embarks on a quest to breathe new life into her long-dead companion.
-All she needs to succeed are some freshly harvested body parts and Taffy’s broken tanning bed.
+All she needs to succeed is some freshly harvested body parts and Taffy’s broken tanning bed.

 Cole Sprouse stars as The Creature and Kathryn Newton as Lisa Swallows in a Focus Features release.
 Credit: Michele K. Short / © 2023 FOCUS FEATURES LLC.

-A genuinely electrifying new horror-comedy, coming-of-rage romance comes from Oscar-winning screenwriter Diablo Cody.
+A genuinely electrifying new horror-comedy, coming-of-rage romance, comes from Oscar-winning screenwriter Diablo Cody.
 The film also stars Carla Gugino, Joe Chrestnd, and Henry Eikenberry.

-“The Space Between Us” Trailer
+Butterfield Stars in “The Space Between Us”

-Directed by Peter Chelsom, this interplanetary adventure, a space shuttle embarks on the first mission to colonize Mars, only to discover after takeoff that one astronaut is pregnant.
 Shortly after landing, she dies from complications while giving birth to the first human born on the red planet— never revealing who the father is.
-Thus begins the extraordinary life of Gardner Elliot, played by Asa Butterfield—an inquisitive, highly intelligent boy who reaches 16, having only met 14 people in his very unconventional upbringing.
+Thus begins the extraordinary life of Gardner Elliot, played by Asa Butterfield—an inquisitive, highly intelligent boy who turns 16, having met only 14 people in his very unconventional upbringing.

 Eager to find his father, Gardner escapes the team of scientists and joins with Tulsa in a race against time to unravel the mysteries of how he came to be and where he belongs in the universe.